vaishnavipb/WWCodePython/README.md

 Day 6: Write a program to count the occurrences of a specific character in a string.

 Day 7: Write a program to check if a number is positive, negative, or zero.

+Day 8: Write a function that accepts a string and calculates the number of uppercase and lowercase letters in it.